bayfordbury-observatory/APTbatch/README.md

 - Coordinates of a second check star if desired.

-- Maximum permissable distance for a source to be counted as the one you want (1-2 arcseconds is a good range)
+- Maximum permissable distance for a source to be accepted as correct (1-2 arcseconds is a good range)

 - The filename of the output list